Simon Kjær: Senior team

 Following the end of the UEFA Euro 2012 tournament, Kjær appeared four more times by the end of the year.
 On 22 March 2013, he scored his first goal for Denmark, in a 3–0 win against Czech Republic for the 2014 FIFA World Cup qualification.
 However, Kjær sat out the remaining matches of the qualification, as the national side failed to earn a place in the World Cup after finishing second place.

 Following Denmark's unsuccessful qualification at the World Cup, Kjær regained his place for the national side.
 He then scored his second Denmark's goal, in a 3–1 win against Serbia in the UEFA Euro 2016 qualification on 14 November 2014.
 Kjær then helped the national side keep three consecutive clean sheets between 13 June 2015 and 7 September 2015 against Serbia, Albania and Armenia.
-In the UEFA Euro 2016 qualifying play-offs against Sweden, Kjær played in both legs, as he failed to help Denmark qualify for the UEFA Euro 2016 following a 4–3 defeat on aggragate.
+In the UEFA Euro 2016 qualifying play-offs against Sweden, Kjær played in both legs, as he failed to help Denmark qualify for the UEFA Euro 2016 following a 4–3 defeat on aggregate.

 Following the national side's unsuccessful qualification to the UEFA Euro 2016, Kjær captained Denmark for the first time in his career against Bosnia and Herzegovina on 3 June 2016, as Denmark lost, 4–3, in a penalty shootout after playing 120 minutes, in a 2–2 draw.
 Following the retirement of Daniel Agger, it was announced he would succeed him as the national side's captain.
 Once again, Kjær helped the national side keep three consecutive clean sheets between 7 June 2016 and 4 September 2016 against Bulgaria, Liechtenstein and Armenia.
 He then helped Denmark finish second place in the Group E of the FIFA World Cup qualification.
 Kjær played in both legs of the World Cup play-offs for a place in the World Cup against Republic of Ireland, as the national side won 5–1 on aggregate and qualified for the 2018 FIFA World Cup.
 He helped the national side keep four consecutive clean sheets in friendly matches between 22 March 2018 and 9 June 2018 against Panama, Chile, Sweden and Mexico.
 In May 2018, Kjær was named in Denmark's 23-man squad for the 2018 FIFA World Cup in Russia.
 He served as Denmark's captain at the 2018 FIFA World Cup.
 Kjær captained his first World Cup match against Peru and helped the national side win 1–0 on 16 June 2018.
 He helped the national side reach the knockout stage following a draw against Australia and France.
 Denmark ultimately progressed from their group after which they were drawn with Croatia in the Round of 16.
 There they were defeated after a penalty shoot-out, with Kjær being one of the two players to have his spot-kick successfully converted.